keenanpepper/musescore-xentuner/README.md

 ## CAVEATS

-* Does not support key signatures.
-* Does not currently support "carrying over" accidentals from previous notes in the measure, so for now you have to repeat the accidental on the same pitch for it to work properly.
-This issue should be fixed soon.
+* Does not support custom key signatures (since they aren't exposed to the plugin API yet).
+Only the 15 standard key signatures work, the ones with single sharps and flats following the circle-of-fifths rules.

 ## Getting Started